-Each student applying for a Senate Assistantship must contact their Campus Liaison Officer, Academic Advisor, Chairman, Dean or other duly authorized campus personnel to determine: the requirements for off campus study; if they are eligible to participate in such a program; the amount of credit they may receive for such participation; and the identity of their on-campus evaluator.
+Applicants must identify and contact their Campus Liaison Officer (CLO), or duly authorized advisor, to determine: the requirements for off-campus study; whether they are eligible to participate in such a program; the number of course credits earned; and their institution’s deadline for off-campus internship applications.

 College Credit Read More

-The Senate does not and cannot award credit.
-To be eligible, each applicant must be able to earn campus-awarded credit for participation in the program.
-Advisement, evaluation, grading and granting of credit are the responsibility of on-campus faculty.
-Such faculty is responsible for academic planning, tracking, and evaluation of student participation based upon the Director of Senate Student Program’s confidential written evaluation of the student’s performance.
-Owing to the demands of the on-site program, the Senate imposes a limit of six (6) additional classroom credits pursued outside the program during enrollment.
+The Senate does not award course credits.
+Instead, a confidential performance evaluation will be provided.
+Advisement, evaluation, and the granting of credits are the responsibility of on-campus faculty.
+Due to the demands of the program, the Senate imposes a limit of three (3) additional classroom credits pursued outside the program during enrollment.